 - The Politicisation of History

 - White Racial Guilt

 - White People’s Heroes and Heroines

 - Acceptable and Unacceptable Abuse

 We in the West identify with the world.
 The world doesn’t identify with us.

 The world doesn’t identify with anyone or everyone.
-Among the students studying business administration with me at university was a toothpaste company executive, Lenore.
+Among the students studying for a Master of Business Administration degree with me was a toothpaste company executive, Lenore.
 As part of a group project in 1995, we investigated the Colgate-Palmolive company’s marketing of dental hygiene products in Papua New Guinea, a parliamentary democracy within the British Commonwealth, with the British monarch the head of state.
 The Western company executives and marketers assumed that people the world over would relate to the company’s film of children from all manner of races cleaning their teeth.
 Perhaps the white-skinned expatriates living behind barbed wire in Port Moresby compounds did.

 Papua New Guineans didn’t.
 They weren’t part of the racial polyglot presented before them, part of that world.
 That was America.
 They were Melanesian.